 Are they one-dimensional carton talking heads?
 Fix that.
 Give them thoughts, emotions, ideas, fears, weaknesses.
 At this point, you must fix all of these problems.
 The good news is that you don’t need to do a lot of it.
 Your characters are the story, so chances are they are present throughout.
 All you need to do is go in and add some things here and there.
 Show that nice lady scream at a homeless man to make us hate her a bit.
 Show that a drug dealer helps a disabled person cross a street to make us like him a little.
 Play with the reader’s emotions, and it will pay off.

 Pay particular attention if you build your character’s story arc around the standard hero’s journey.
 Make sure you are not missing any steps in the journey and emphasize the most critical ones to your protagonist.

 Now that your structure is proper and the pace adequate, it’s time to go deeper.
 Now you are going to edit for style.

 You will most likely find many issues here by reading your work out loud or, even better, by having somebody else read it for you.
-You will catch stumbles, and you will also catch great paragraphs.
+You will catch stumbles, and you will also notice great paragraphs.
 Learn how to avoid the first and duplicate the latter.

 Clichés are a biggie.
 We use them every day in our speech, so it is not unusual that they crawl into our prose as well.
 Let’s put it this way: If you can’t find a better, more evocative way of saying something, remove the cliché anyway.
 The reader will appreciate the lack of something more so than a cliché, which indicates a lazy writer and, perhaps, an amateur.
 Cut those out without mercy.
 If you want to check more on clichés, check this list of 681 Clichés to Avoid in Your Creative Writing. (http://www.be-a-better-writer.com/cliches.html)